-Bernie Sander’s Steel Chair And Other 2017 Inauguration Day Tweets To Lighten The Mood [Opinion]
+Bernie Sanders’ Steel Chair And Other 2017 Inauguration Day Tweets To Lighten The Mood [Opinion]

 — Andrew Katz (@katz) January 20, 2017

-There were all sorts of jokes popping up on social media in relationship to George Bush and the plastic he was using to keep dry.
-Some where questioning why he didn’t just wear a waterproof jacket.
+There were all sorts of jokes popping up on social media in relation to George Bush and the plastic poncho he was using to keep dry.
+Some were questioning why he didn’t just wear a waterproof jacket.
 Some even thought it looked a little like he was just trapped in the plastic and trying to get out of it.
 What do you think?

 As wack as today is at least we have George Bush tryna put a rain poncho on lmaooo pic.twitter.com/n1rbe91gRx